-Operated from October 1991 to September 1995 as a continuous-record surface-water discharge station and water-quality site.
+‡ Operated from October 1991 to September 1995 as a continuous-record surface-water discharge station and water-quality site.

-\ Currently operated as a partial-record station.
+Currently operated as a partial-record station.

-&lt;sup>a Records considered equivalent with station 01563200 Raystown Branch Juniata River below Raystown Dam near Huntingdon, published in this volume.
+^a Records considered equivalent with station 01563200 Raystown Branch Juniata River below Raystown Dam near Huntingdon, published in this volume.

-The following continuous-record water-quality stations (listed in alphabetical order by stream name) have been discontinued.
+The following continuous-record water-quality stations (listed by downstream order) have been discontinued.
 Daily records were collected and published for the period shown for each constituent.
 Discontinued stations with less than 3 years of record, or stations with data collection less than daily, have not been included.
 If a station had one constituent with 3 or more years of record, all constituents having daily values will be listed for that station regardless of the length of record.
 Information regarding these stations may be obtained from the District Office at the address given on the back of the title page of this report.